sCrypt-Inc/scryptTS-docs/docs/bitcoin-basics/bsv.md

     )
 ```

-Notice, how the output value is 100 less than the value of the UTXO, we're unlocking.
+Notice how the output value is 100 less than the value of the UTXO we're unlocking.
 This difference is the [transaction fee](https://wiki.bitcoinsv.io/index.php/Transaction_fees) (sometimes also called the miner fee).

 ### Signing

 OK, now that we have the transaction constructed, it's time to sign it.
-First we need to seal the transaction, so it will be ready to sign.
-Then we call the `sign` function.
-It takes the private key that can unlock the UTXO we passed to the `from` function.
-In our specific example this is the private key that corresponds the the address `n4fTXc2kaKXHyaxmuH5FTKiJ8Tr4fCPHFy`:
+First, we need to seal the transaction, so it will be ready to sign.
+Then we call the `sign` function, which takes the private key that can unlock the UTXO we passed to the `from` function.
+In our example, this is the private key that corresponds to the address `n4fTXc2kaKXHyaxmuH5FTKiJ8Tr4fCPHFy`:

 ```ts
 tx = tx.seal().sign('cNSb8V7pRt6r5HrPTETq2Li2EWYEjA7EcQ1E8V2aGdd6UzN9EuMw')
 ```

 Viola!
 Thats it.
-This will add the necessary data to the transactions input script.
+This will add the necessary data to the transaction's input script.
 That being the signature along with the public key of our signing key.

 Now our transaction is ready to be posted to the blockchain.
 You can serialize the transaction the following way: